timmo001/system-bridge/README.md

 ### API

-You can find documentation for the WebSocket [here](https://system-bridge.timmo.dev/docs/websocket).
+You can find documentation for the API [here](https://system-bridge.timmo.dev/docs/api/data).

 ### WebSocket

-You can find documentation for the WebSocket [here](https://system-bridge.timmo.dev/docs/websocket).
+You can find documentation for the WebSocket [here](https://system-bridge.timmo.dev/docs/websocket/data-get).

 ### Packages